-- If your rate of total real return is more than zero, it has beaten the zero return benchmark and you’ve made a real gain after inflation.
+- If your rate of total real return is more than zero, it has beaten the zero return benchmark (the rate of inflation) and you’ve made a real gain after inflation.

 - If it’s less than zero, it hasn’t beaten the benchmark and the value of your investment has fallen in real terms.

-For a more personalised benchmark you can work out your personal inflation rate to use in the calculation.
+For a more personalised benchmark you can work out a more realistic inflation rate to use in your calculation.

 Compare against the ‘risk-free’ benchmark